Diocese of Ajaccio: History

 At the end of the sixteenth century, the Cathedral of Ajaccio had only two dignities, the Archpriest and the Archdeacon, and three Canons with three prebends.
 Pope Sixtus V added five Canons, making a total of ten members of the body.
 In 1695, there were two dignities and twelve Canons.

-In 1759, Ajaccio had a population of around 5,000, under the political control of the Republic of Genoa, though the diocese was suffragan to the Metropolitan of Pisa.
+In 1759, Ajaccio had a population of around 5,000, under the political control of the Republic of Genoa, though the diocese was suffragan to the Metropolitan Archdiocese of Pisa.
 The Cathedral had one dignity and thirteen canons, there was one monastery of monks.

-Before the French Revolution, Corsica contained five other dioceses:
+By this time, Corsica contained five other dioceses: